39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 8. Phlox

-Garden phlox is one of those classic cottage-garden flowers that calmly ties everything together.
-Its large clusters of fragrant blooms and long summer bloom time help carry color through the season, and it fills those in-between spaces in the garden in a way that makes everything feel more connected.
+Garden phlox is one of those classic cottage garden flowers that easily brings everything together.
+Its large clusters of fragrant blooms and long summer bloom time help carry color through the season, filling those in-between spaces in the border, making everything feel more connected.

 It comes in shades of pink, purple, white, and blue, and it blends easily with roses, coneflowers, and daisies.
 I especially love how phlox softens the edges of a garden bed and makes the whole planting feel more relaxed.